espehon/chksum-cli/README.md

   -d, --dots         Ignore '.' (dot) files from directories.

 If the first 2 positional arguments are strings, the algorithm is not needed.
 Default is md5.
+Likewise, passing only a single path will simply out the digest.
 ```
 Arguments can be passed in any order.
 [Note: [This issue](#issues)]\
 E.g. the following are equivalent:\